 Some cases of PF are caused by autoimmune diseases like rheumatoid arthritis, scleroderma or Sjogren's syndrome.
 Certain viral infections and gastroesophageal reflux disease (GERD) are also risk factors for PF.
 GERD is a condition in which acid from your stomach backs up into your throat.
 Some people who have GERD may breathe in tiny drops of acid from their stomachs, which may injure the lungs.

 Familial PF is very rare.
 PF is considered familial when two or more members within the same family have idiopathic pulmonary fibrosis (IPF) or any other form of idiopathic interstitial pneumonia (IIP).
 There are genes that have been linked to PF but much is still unknown about this field.
 If someone in your family has had any type of interstitial lung disease, be sure to speak with your doctor and a genetic counselor about your risk.

 PF can be caused by exposure to hazardous materials.
 Examples include occupational exposures such as asbestos or silica.
 Some cases of PF are caused by breathing in bird or animal droppings.
 Radiation treatments and certain types of medications can cause PF.
 Cigarette smoking also increases a person's risk of developing PF.

-Approved by Scientific and Medical Editorial Review Panel.
+Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed January 17, 2018.